UoA-eResearch/python_intro_tutorial/_episodes/13-looping-data-sets.md

 - "Use a `for` loop to process files given a list of their names."
 - "Use `glob.glob` to find sets of files whose names match a pattern."
 - "Use `glob` and `for` to process batches of files."
+- "For more information on pandas see https://uoa-eresearch.github.io/python_intro_tutorial/about/"
 ---

 ## Use a `for` loop to process files given a list of their names.